Spending 3 days in Rome is the perfect way to discover the city. It is one of the most beautiful cities in the world.

 After that, you can go to The Roman Forum.
 This is next to the Colosseum, so you can walk there.
 You can buy a combi ticket, so you can see both sights.

 There are ruins of buildings that were very important during Roman times.
-It's the old centre of Rome.
+It's the old center of Rome.
 You can see many statues and monuments here.

 Then, you can have lunch at Vinando a Tor Margana.
 This is a lovely restaurant with delicious pizza and pasta.
 It's only a seven-minute walk from Romanum Forum